Resilience-Building Leadership Professional Trainer (RBLP-T)

 Resilience-Building Leader Program

-RBLP Trainer is our leadership certification for senior managers.
-People who earn the Resilience-Building Leadership Professional Trainer (RBLP-T) certification can build and lead resilient teams in the workplace.
-They can coach teams to solve problems, implement change, continuously improve, and innovate in the workplace.
-They can help build resilient organizations that are capable of learning and change.
-They can also be authorized to provide certification prep training to others.
+People who earn the Resilience-Building Leadership Professional Trainer (RBLP-T) certification are resilient leaders who can build and lead resilient teams.
+They coach their teams to solve problems, implement change, continuously improve, and innovate in the workplace.
+They help build resilient organizations that can learn and change.
+People who earn and maintain the RBLP Trainer certification may use the RBLP-T designation and describe themselves as RBLP Trainer certified.

 - Type Certification